Cantor Fitzgerald Reiterates Vertex Pharmaceuticals (VRTX) Overweight Recommendation

 What is the Fund Sentiment?

-There are 2546 funds or institutions reporting positions in Vertex Pharmaceuticals.
-This is an increase of 47 owner(s) or 1.88% in the last quarter.
-Average portfolio weight of all funds dedicated to VRTX is 0.54%, a decrease of 1.75%.
-Total shares owned by institutions decreased in the last three months by 0.79% to 279,607K shares.
-The put/call ratio of VRTX is 0.95, indicating a bullish outlook.
+There are 2547 funds or institutions reporting positions in Vertex Pharmaceuticals.
+This is an increase of 89 owner(s) or 3.62% in the last quarter.
+Average portfolio weight of all funds dedicated to VRTX is 0.54%, a decrease of 0.12%.
+Total shares owned by institutions decreased in the last three months by 0.77% to 279,627K shares.
+The put/call ratio of VRTX is 1.03, indicating a bearish outlook.

 What are Other Shareholders Doing?